-The law firm of Baum, Hedlund, Aristei & Goldman is representing people from across the country in personal injury and wrongful death Zantac lawsuits.
+The law firm of Baum Hedlund Aristei & Goldman represents people from across the country in personal injury and wrongful death Zantac lawsuits.
 We intend to hold the drug makers accountable for allegedly concealing the Zantac cancer link and putting profit before people.

 With countless people now stricken with cancer after taking Zantac, many are turning to the courts and filing a Zantac lawsuit to hold Sanofi and Boehringer Ingelheim accountable for their reckless disregard for human health and willingness to put profit over people.